HappybearGaming/QuickHeal/README.md

 **Basic usage**

-`/qh help` displays help inside the console
+`/qh help` displays help inside the console<Br>

-`/qh cfg` invokes the configuration interface
+`/qh cfg` invokes the configuration interface<Br>
 To invoke quickheal, make a macro with the `/qh` slash command

 **Downrank**

 To conserve mana and heal more efficiently you can limit the maximum rank that QuickHeal will use.
-It is done by moving the slider. on the Downrank Window.
+It is done by moving the slider. on the Downrank Window.<Br>

-`/qh dr` to open the Downrank Window
+`/qh dr`: Open the Downrank Window

 **High HPS vs Normal HPS**

-`/qh toggle`
-Toggles between Normal HPS and High HPS.
+`/qh toggle`: Toggles between Normal HPS and High HPS.
 This corresponds to the **Toggle Heathy Threshold 0/100**.
 When invoked, it will echo `QuickHeal mode: Normal HPS` and `QuickHeal mode: High HPS` in the console to display its current state.

 High HPS is restricted to fast-casting heal spells.
     High healing throughput but low mana efficiency. e.g. Flash Heal